 For many of us it can feel great to spend the whole day working non-stop.
 But over time this is very draining on your mentality.
 I frequently become fatigued throughout the day trying to complete many different projects at once.

 Because of this it’s important you set limits for yourself.
 Understand that a time limit will give you more reason to stay attentive.
-If you work for one(1) hour straight with the knowledge that you can take a 20 minute break afterwards, it doesn’t matter how much work you get done.
+If you work for one(1) hour straight with the knowledge that you can take a 20-minute break afterward, it doesn’t matter how much work you get done.
 Surely some amount of work will get done in the hour regardless of what you focus on.

 This type of work/break switch scenario can be mixed around in different ways.
 You could have a 30/30 minute split, or even shorter if that works for you.
 I feel most comfortable working in 50-60 minute periods.
 This is enough time for me to complete large chunks of project work and come back after the break still just as motivated.